 - Plays back or pauses the movie

 - Stops the movie and returns to the first frame

 - Reverses the movie frame by frame

 - Advances the movie frame by frame

+- Press the OK button.

 The selected frame is saved as a still picture.